fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/templates/macro.rst

 **t**

-The **t** macro can be used to return the transliterated version of the parameter.
+The **t** modifier can be used to return the transliterated version of the parameter.
 The parameters are the list of locales to use for transliteration (first one will be used by non-interactive uses of the template).

 Examples: